graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 #### Examples

-The following examples provide guidance on how to deal with specific error cases when using the `application/graphql+json` media type:
+The following examples provide guidance on how to deal with specific error cases when using the `application/graphql+json` media type to encode the response
+body:

 ##### Invalid request body or parsing failure